edgelesssys/constellation/docs/docs/workflows/config.md

 ## Deleting an IAM configuration

-You can keep created IAM configurations and reuse them for new clusters.
-Alternatively, you can also delete them if they aren't being used anymore.
+You can keep a created IAM configuration and reuse it for new clusters.
+Alternatively, you can also delete it if you don't want to use it anymore.

-**Prerequisites:**
-* [Terraform](https://developer.hashicorp.com/terraform/downloads) is installed on your machine.
-* Access to the [`constellation-iam-terraform`](../reference/terraform.md) directory created by the `constellation iam create` command.

-You can delete the IAM configuration by executing the following command in the same directory where you executed `constellation iam create`:
+Delete the IAM configuration by executing the following command in the same directory where you executed `constellation iam create` (the directory that contains [`constellation-iam-terraform`](../reference/terraform.md) as a subdirectory):
 ```bash
 constellation iam destroy
 ```